IST407-707/week1-lab-orientation/README.md

 ## 🤓 Course overview and learning outcomes

-The goal of this course is to give you a brief introduction to GitHub.
+The goal of this assignment is to give you a brief introduction to GitHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀

 ## :octocat: Git and GitHub